- Author: Eich Eyf

 This guide will define CGI animation and explain how it operates.
 We will demonstrate how to build your own computer-generated animations, as well as relive some of the most memorable moments in the history of CGI.

 CGI (computer-generated imagery) is a subset of visual effects (VFX).
-It refers to visuals, sceneries, and effects generated by computer software.
+It refers to visuals, scenery, and effects generated by computer software.
 CGI can be static or dynamic, 2D or 3D, and subtle or evident in its use.

 CGI is sometimes used to inject animated aspects into live-action video; see the T-Rex chasing Jeff Goldblum in Jurassic Park.